vengdeng/Joint-Human-Pose-Estimation-and-Stereo-3D-Localization/README.md

 # Joint-Human-Pose-Estimation-and-Stereo-Localization
-This is Wenlong's master thesis at VITA Lab EPFL.
+This is Wenlong's master thesis at VITA Lab EPFL and the code is build upon openpifpaf

 # Install
 Python 3 is required and you need to clone this repository and then: